The Tulane full-time MBA degree is a two-year, four-semester program that includes:

 New Orleans’ long history of hospitality and Freeman’s strength in entrepreneurship come together through the Greenbaum Family Program in Entrepreneurial Hospitality to create a living, learning laboratory where students will develop distinctive, market-relevant and high-value skills in one of the world's fastest growing industries.
-This concentration will provide students an exceptional, immersive education in a hotbed of hospitality, preparing them to address the new emphasis on customer service in traditional hospitality industries and beyond.
+This concentration will provide students an exceptional, immersive education in a hotbed of hospitality.
 Through courses in product design, entrepreneurship and strategic consulting, our faculty will provide a broad grounding in business principles from a variety of disciplines so you can face critical challenges in entrepreneurial and hospitality ventures.

 New Orleans, which has emerged as an entrepreneurial hub in recent years, provides a compelling backdrop to this course of study.
 Students pursuing the entrepreneurship concentration can focus on early-stage venture creation (founding a company), second-stage growth (working with early-stage companies) and venture finance.
 Courses provide practical, applicable knowledge about strategy, management and operations in fast-growing start-ups.
 Opportunities for independent study allow students to focus on a particular business segment or industry.
 Many students tap into the resources of the Albert Lepage Center for Entrepreneurship and Innovation to validate and launch their own startup.